 If you've ever fidgeted through Savasana (Corpse Pose) - or watched your mind race straight to your phone the moment class ended - you're in good company.
 Veteran yoga teacher Judith Hanson Lasater has observed that over the past 5-7 years it has become increasingly difficult for people to lie still in Savasana, especially those under 45.

 Yoga offers something screens never can: a genuine practice in being present.
-Poses like Child's Pose (Balasana), Legs-Up-the-Wall (Viparita Karani), and even a few minutes of seated breath awareness can act as a natural reset — and at home, a short 15-minute practice before bed creates a ritual that signals the transition from screen time to rest.
-They train the nervous system to tolerate — and eventually enjoy — stillness.
+Poses like Child's Pose (Balasana), Legs-Up-the-Wall (Viparita Karani), and even a few minutes of seated breath awareness can act as a natural reset - and at home, a short 15-minute practice before bed becomes the hinge between screen time and rest.
+They train the nervous system to tolerate - and eventually enjoy - stillness.

 Think of your yoga practice as a daily boundary.
 For that 20, 30, or 60 minutes, the phone waits.